MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 You can enable the following authentication methods for your API-based message extension:

-**None**: If your message extension doesn’t require any authentication for the user to access the API, you can set the authType to “none” in your app manifest.
+**None**: If your message extension doesn’t require any authentication for the user to access the API, you can set the `authType` to `none` in your app manifest.

 **Secret Service Auth**: For a more secure method, you can implement secret service authentication, which uses a secret token known only to the app and the API service to authenticate requests.
 For more information, see [API secret service authentication](api-based-secret-service-auth.md).